seandavi/BiocActions/README.md

       run: echo "The time was ${{ steps.hello.outputs.time }}"
 ```

-As a reminder, workflows are always placed in
+As a reminder, *in your own package* workflows are always placed in
 `.github/workflows/workflow_name.yml`.
 An example
 repository that uses this idea is [here](https://github.com/seandavi/example_BiocActions_package/blob/master/.github/workflows/main.yml).